william-tf/william-tf/README.md

 ### Welcome to my profile :)

 Hello there!
 I'm William Fletcher, a React and Node developer who is trying to learn everything I can in order to make fully polished websites and webapps.
 I am a fast learner who loves to work in collaboration with anyone who is willing!
 Passionate about creating efficient and user friendly experiences on the web.
+Outside of web development, I invest my time into exercising, daily beach walks, and slowly trying to teach myself piano.

 ### Knowledable in:
 Javascript, React, Node.js, Express, HTML, CSS, and a little bit of python.